dagatsoin/ravioli/packages/ravioli/README.md

 3. The model acceptors accept/reject each part of the proposal and do the appropriate mutations.
 4. If the model changed we compute the new component state.
 5. This new state may lead to trigger some automatic actions.
 Each action will lead to a new step (if some changes are made)
-6. We notify the external world that our component state has changes (eg. refresh the view, side effects...)
+6. We notify the external world that our component state has changed (eg. to refresh the view, to trigger side effects...)

 # Ravioli parts

 A Ravioli is a component
 > At this point of development, they are not composable yet.

-Each component is like a Redux store or a Mobx State tree and its role is to simplify the development of stateful application.
+Each component is like a Redux store or a Mobx State tree and its role is to handle the state of your software.

+The main differences are:
+- Ravioli comes out of the box with a temporal logic, based on state machine.
+  Each Raviolo has its own state machine (either finite or not) which allows only certains actions/mutations/transformations.
+  As en example you see a Player can be Alive or Dead.
+  Each control states having its own actions.
+Fire, walk, when Alive.
+Revive, pop in cimetery when Dead.
+  Those states being isolated, there is no chance that a Dead Player shots an Alive Player.
+Out of the box, without additional code.
+- Actions are not mutations.
+It means that an action is like in real life.
+An attempt of the exterior world (view) to influence an interior world (model).
+  In such, an action does not mutate the model but presents a proposal which the model will accept or reject.
+  Think a Player A which shots another Player B. Even if the lifebar of B is low, only B will decide of its own death or not.
+Because only B has all the informations, like secret buffs, to take such decision.
-A component is like a black box with which let user interact it through some actions.
+- View and Model isolation.
+The view (as the compiled representation of the model) has no read/write access to the model.
+This clear isolation makes the component like a black box which the user interacts with through some actions.
+- Modularity.
+Ravioli is still in early development but is designed in mind to have its "modules" (Action, Model, Representation) living in a decentralized manners.
+At term, it will be possible to have the model on the server, the actions on a micro services, the view on the client.

 ## Action
 An action is a high level interface for the external world of a component.
 It is the only way to interact with the model.